TRaSH-Guides/Guides/docs/Hardlinks/Hardlinks-and-Instant-Moves.md

 Then Continue to [How to setup for](/Hardlinks/How-to-setup-for/) your installation method.

+## FAQ

-### FAQ
+### What are Hardlinks

 ??? faq "**What are hardlinks?**"

-    - [Short answer] Having a file in multiple folders without using double your storage space.
+    - [**Short answer**] Having a file in multiple locations without using double your storage space.
-    - [Long answer] Hard links are a way for a copy operation to be instant and not consume space for those additional copies.
-Every file is a hard link: some metadata that points at blocks on the file system, which is why they're restricted to the same file system.
+    - [**Long answer**] Hard links are a way for a copy operation to be instant and not consume space for those additional copies.

+        Every file is a hard link: some metadata that points at blocks on the file system, **which is why they're restricted to the same file system**.
 There can be as many metadata files pointing at those blocks as needed and the blocks know how many links point to them.
 Once the blocks have 0 links, they're considered deleted.

+        This means:

-That means you can delete any "copy" w/o impacting the others.
-Your download client can remove it's copy w/o impacting the library copy.
-The library copy can be removed by Plex or Sonarr/Radarr or yourself w/o impacting the download client copy.
-But space is only regained when all copies are deleted.
-Of note is that modifying the file will impact all copies.
-For example, modifying the id3 tags of a .mp3 download after import would modify the download client copy, breaking the torrent.
+          - You can delete any "copy" w/o impacting the others.

+            Your download client can remove it's "copy" w/o impacting the library "copy".
+The library "copy" can be removed by Plex or Sonarr/Radarr or yourself w/o impacting the download client "copy".

+          - Space is only regained when all "copies" are deleted.

+          - Modifying the file will impact all "copies".

+            For example, modifying the id3 tags of a .mp3 download after import would modify the download client "copy", resulting in breaking the torrent.

+### What are Instant Moves (Atomic Moves)

 ??? faq "**What are Instant Moves (Atomic Moves)?**"

     A real move and not a copy file from download folder to media folder and then delete file from download folder.

+### What are the arr

 ??? faq "**What are the `*arr`?**"